 The EC-ASEAN COGEN Programme estimated that the volume of residues from rice, coconut, palm oil, sugar and wood industries is 16 million tons per year.
 Bagasse, coconut husks and shell can account for at least 12 percent of total national energy supply.
 The World Bank-Energy Sector Management Assistance Program estimated that residues from sugar, rice and coconut could produce 90 MW, 40 MW, and 20 MW, respectively.

-The Philippines is among the most vulnerable nations to climatic instability and experiences some of the largest crop losses due to unexpected climatic events.
+The Philippines is among the most vulnerable nations to climate instability and experiences some of the largest crop losses due to unexpected climatic events.
 The country has strong self-interest in the advancement of clean energy technologies, and has the potential to become a role model for other developing nations on account of its broad portfolio of biomass energy resources.

 Originally posted 2015-04-09 12:49:32.
 Republished by Blog Post Promoter